Kataruse/2210-001-Crump-Combs-Horton-Zack-Project3/README.md

 Download the most recent version and extract to file name.

 ## How to use
-Double click the "**PlaceholderName**.sln" file to open up the project in Microsoft Visual Studio, then press the green arrow run button with the text "**PlaceholderName**" following it to run the program.
+Double click the "**FazbearEntertainements_Project3**.sln" file to open up the project in Microsoft Visual Studio, then press the green arrow run button with the text "**FazbearEntertainements_Project3**" following it to run the program.

 ## FAQ